Axial precession: Hipparchus's discovery

 Because the equinoctial points are not marked in the sky, Hipparchus needed the Moon as a reference point; he used a lunar eclipse to measure the position of a star.
 Hipparchus already had developed a way to calculate the longitude of the Sun at any moment.
 A lunar eclipse happens during Full moon, when the Moon is at opposition, precisely 180° from the Sun.
 Hipparchus is thought to have measured the longitudinal arc separating Spica from the Moon.
 To this value, he added the calculated longitude of the Sun, plus 180° for the longitude of the Moon.
-He did the same procedure with Timocharis' data (Evans 1998, p.
-251).
+He did the same procedure with Timocharis' data.
 Observations such as these eclipses, incidentally, are the main source of data about when Hipparchus worked, since other biographical information about him is minimal.
-The lunar eclipses he observed, for instance, took place on 21 April 146 BC, and 21 March 135 BC (Toomer 1984, p.
-135 n.
-14).
+The lunar eclipses he observed, for instance, took place on 21 April 146 BC, and 21 March 135 BC.

 Hipparchus also studied precession in On the Length of the Year.
 Two kinds of year are relevant to understanding his work.
 The tropical year is the length of time that the Sun, as viewed from the Earth, takes to return to the same position along the ecliptic (its path among the stars on the celestial sphere).
 The sidereal year is the length of time that the Sun takes to return to the same position with respect to the stars of the celestial sphere.
 Precession causes the stars to change their longitude slightly each year, so the sidereal year is longer than the tropical year.
 Using observations of the equinoxes and solstices, Hipparchus found that the length of the tropical year was 365+1/4−1/300 days, or 365.24667 days (Evans 1998, p.
 209).
 Comparing this with the length of the sidereal year, he calculated that the rate of precession was not less than 1° in a century.
-From this information, it is possible to calculate that his value for the sidereal year was 365+1/4+1/144 days (Toomer 1978, p.
-218).
+From this information, it is possible to calculate that his value for the sidereal year was 365+1/4+1/144 days.
 By giving a minimum rate, he may have been allowing for errors in observation.